-c a period of time equal to the term laid down upon employment for a 4-year funding for lectors/associate lectors.
-In the event of a reappointment the 4-year period may be extended by another 4-year period. d the term of the doctoral research prior to employment by the university of applied sciences in a teaching position in the event that a doctoral process precedes employment in the teaching position; e 3 years in situations not covered under a, b, c and d.

-If successive employment contracts have led to continued employment for a definite period of time, as referred to in article 7:668 CC, notice of termination is not required for the termination of the employment.
-In compliance with article 7:668a CC, successive employment relationships between the same parties not interrupted by any periods of time exceeding three months are deemed to be continued employment
+- a four years for teaching staff with teaching duties in the arts education if the employee also works as a professional artist and the number of hours he is employed by the employer is less than or equals 0.4 FTE7; within this period six employment contracts can be entered into; - b the term of a doctoral research; the number of employment contracts may not be deviated from, the maximum remains three. - c two years in situations not covered under a and b; within this period three employment contracts may be entered into. - 2.
+If successive employment contracts have led to continued employment for a definite period of time, as referred to in article 7:668 CC, notice of termination is not required for the termination of the employment. - 3.
+In compliance with article 7:668a CC, successive employment relationships between the same parties not interrupted by any periods of time exceeding six months are deemed to be continued employment relationships.